awsmug/torro-forms/README.txt

 == Changelog ==

+= 1.0.0 beta 15 =
+* Only showing steps if there is more then one step

 = 1.0.0 beta 14 =
 * Added missing columns on export if an answer was not given
 * Removed WP Editor from Settings API and descriptions because of massive problems with WP Editor and jQuery droppables.